Yuxinya/PF_predict/README.md

-## Crystal Systems and Space Groups Prediction of Inorganic Materials Using Machine Learning
+## Power Factor Prediction of Thermoelectric Materials Using Machine Learning

 ## Premise